-The behavioral models (VHDL and Verilog) for the memory components initialize their contents by reading a memory initialization file (MIF).
+The behavioural models (VHDL and Verilog) for the memory components initialize their contents by reading a memory initialization file (MIF).
 This file (specified by the MIF_FILENAME parameter) is written into the project directory when the module is generated.
-Both the Verilog and the VHDL behavioral models read the same .mif file.
-If the .mif file is not present in the simulator project directory before the simulation begins, a warning will be issued and the whole memory will be initialized to the DEFAULT_DATA value.
+Both the Verilog and the VHDL behavioural models read the same .mif file. .
+The C_READ_MIF generic (or parameter for Verilog) must be set to '1' in order for the model to read the .mif file.
+If C_READ_MIF is set to '1' and the .mif file is not present in the simulator project directory before the simulation begins, an error will be issued.
+If C_READ_MIF is set to '0' the memory will be initialized with the default data value as specified by the C_DEFAULT_DATA generic (or parameter).